 Persian cooking requires lots of time to be done properly, as many of the iconic dishes is manly stews.
 The best place to discover it is without a doubt by sharing a meal in an Iranian house, as the secrets of all these delicious recipes are transmitted over generations as a precious legacy.
 What makes it so unique is the use of many local ingredients, which give its characteristic taste: pomegranate, saffron, turmeric, rose water, cardamom, pistachio, walnuts, mint, orange, etc.

-In Persian language, the equivalent of "Bon appetit" is "Nooshe Jan", and it actually says a lot about what Iranian cuisine is: It rather means "may it nourish your soul".
+In the Persian language, the equivalent of "Bon appetit" is "Nooshe Jan", and it actually says a lot about what Iranian cuisine is: It rather means "may it nourish your soul".
 Thus, inherited from ancient traditions, the art of cooking in Iran follows the rules of hot and cold natures in ingredients.
 Not only it ensures good taste but it also keeps an eye on the benefits for the body.

 Based on the teaching of Avicenna, all ingredients have either a cold or a hot nature.
 It doesn't refer to the temperature of the food itself, but to its properties and the way it raises or lowers the metabolism.
 The idea is to keep a balance, by associating cold ingredients with hot ones, such as eggplants (cold) with walnuts (hot), or by consuming more hot nature ailments to answer a cold nature health issue.
 The benefits of such associations have been proven and, moreover, have been spread to all dishes of Iranian cuisine.

 It's no surprise then that food in Iran is way more than kebabs.
 These latter are various kinds of barbecue meat (from chicken to lamb, sheep, etc.) which are frequent on the restaurants' menus.
-However, the most iconic Iranian dishes differs a lot: Fesen joon (pomegranate walnut stew), Ghormeh Sabzi (green herb stew), Zereshk polo (a type of rice with saffron and barberry), Dizi (a stew made of sheep meat, beans, potato, and tomato), and Ash-e Reshteh (a kind of noodle soup contains of peas and beans) are some of the most famous.
+However, the most iconic Iranian dishes differs a lot: Fesen joon (pomegranate walnut stew), Ghormeh Sabzi (green herb stew), Zereshk polo (a type of rice with saffron and barberry), Dizi (a stew made of sheep meat, beans, potato, and tomato), and Ash-e Reshteh (a kind of noodle soup contains peas and beans) are some of the most famous.
 Near the Caspian Sea and the Persian Gulf, many local dishes are based on fresh fishes and seafood.

 Rice ("berenj") is the core in Persian cuisine, and most dishes are served with large portions of it.
-But once again, it's not simple rice: from "chelo" to "polo", and "tahdig" (crunchy fried rice, potato and different types of traditional breads), it often requires lots of time to obtain the perfectly cooked Iranian rice.
+But once again, it's not simple rice: from "chelo" to "polo", and "tahdig" (crunchy fried rice, potato and different types of traditional bread), it often requires lots of time to obtain the perfectly cooked Iranian rice.

 The most renowned come from the northern province of Gilan.
 Rasht, as the capital city of Gilan Province, is considered by Unesco as a member of the "Creative Cities Network" for its rich gastronomy.
 Gilaki cuisine has not only a large variety of tasty recipes made with local and seasonal products, but it also has ancient cooking methods and utensils, which makes it a cultural heritage.
 There are more than 170 dishes coming from this region, lots of which are vegetarians.
 The most well-known cuisines are Mirza Ghassemi (eggplants with eggs, tomatoes, and turmeric), Baghali Ghatough (fava beans stew), Torsheh Tareh(sour herb stew), Sour Kebab, Sour chicken, Houlabe( Walnut, chicken and eggplant stew).